tedcty/ptb/README.md

 Setup
 For using the PTB: * It can be set up using the wheel in the dist folder, which will install ptb into your Python environment.

+# Tips and Tricks
+For tips and tricks curated by the (Neuro -) Musculoskeletal Modelling Group, you can go to our [wiki](https://github.com/tedcty/mmg-doco/wiki), look up the Don't Panic Series.